CollabIP/elasticsearch-arm-templates/README.md

 # ATTENTION!
-Tethr CUSTOM
+Tethr Custom ARM Templates

-This forked repo version has been highly-customized to support the following:
+This forked repo version has been highly-customized.
+Though much

-* Availability Zones - The templates have been designed to allow for the deployment of Elasticsearch nodes to Zones 1, 2, and 3.
+* <strong>Availability Zones</strong> - The templates have been designed to allow for the deployment of Elasticsearch nodes to Zones 1, 2, and 3.

-* VM Scale Sets - The templates have been designed to allow for the deployment of dedicated Client (Coordinating) nodes and Ingest nodes as VM Scale Sets.
+* <strong>VM Scale Sets</strong> - The templates have been designed to allow for the deployment of dedicated Client (Coordinating) nodes and Ingest nodes as VM Scale Sets.

-* Ingest nodes - Dedicated Ingest nodes can be deployed as a VM Scale Set.
+* <strong>Ingest nodes</strong> - Dedicated Ingest nodes can be deployed as a VM Scale Set.

-To support these new features, many changes have been made:
+To support these new features, many changes have been made.

-## Important Changes
+## Deploy the ES cluster

 New parameters have been added to support the new features.